 Toxic workers are more productive, but that comes at an expense.
 They trade work quality for speed.
 On the flipside, a worker is 27% less likely to be toxic if they do quality work.

 A company might be tempted to hire a toxic worker in hopes their productivity will offset the downside, but that's not the case.
 It turns out, **avoiding a toxic worker is worth more than hiring a superstar**: a superstar only adds $5,300 to the bottom line, while avoiding a toxic worker saves you $12,500 in turnover costs.

 Jack Welch (a former CEO of General Electric during whose tenure the company's value rose by 4,000%) once classified all workers into four types, based on two attributes: results and values.

 He advised keeping those who deliver results and share company values (1), fire those who don't (3) and work with those who share values but miss their numbers (2).
 But type 4 workers, those who deliver results but create a toxic environment, are a problem.

 It's unnatural to fire them because they get the job done.
 Jack Welch decided to make the tough call and remove them because type 4 workers had the power to destroy the positive culture that's critical to business success.
 By doing this, he showed that soft values are truly valued and not just empty words written in the company’s codex.

 Be careful though.
 Jack Welch also said that a workforce consists of 20% of people who are high performers, 10% who you should get rid of, and 70% who do ok.
 This forced ranking can do a lot of harm because managers focus on workers who are high performers and believe the other 70% are underperformers, which is not true.

-Companies need to appreciate the competence of the masses and not chase the superpowers of the elite because when it comes to building a stable business than can grow, it’s the people who do ok who are the most important.
-They are the backbone of every big company because they are both reliable and replacable.
+Companies need to appreciate the competence of the masses and not chase the superpowers of the elite because when it comes to building a stable business that can grow, it's the people who do ok who are the most important.
+They are the backbone of every big company because they are both reliable and replaceable.